CostaliyA/CostaliyA.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a fourth-year student majoring in Artificial Intelligence at the Communication University of China.
+My current research focus is on LLM reasoning, and I also have a keen interest in music production.
+I welcome any opportunities for communication!

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Computer Vision:** image generation, image edit
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Large Language Model:** LLM reasoning

 ## News